pjward5656/applicant_challenge/README.md

 ## Question 2

+Create indicator variables that indicate if an ID contains "donkey", an ID contains "horse", and an ID contains "zebra" in any of `v1, v2, v3, v4, v5`.
 Count the number of IDs that have "donkey", the number of IDs that have "zebra", and the number of IDs that have "horse" in any of `v1, v2, v3, v4, v5`.
 You should have separate counts for "donkey", "horse" and "zebra".

 ## Question 3